 While we can’t gather in the theater, we’re taking select book clubs online.
 Join us via Zoom for Virtual Book Club.
 RSVP with your e-mail address so we can send you the Zoom link on the day of the event.
 How does it work?
 After a brief introduction, we will shift participants into self-led breakout rooms, in groups of about 10, so everyone can participate in a discussion before coming back to the main room to wrap up.
 Need a copy of the book?
 Order a copy from our bookshop.org list, and NYU Skirball will receive a portion of the proceeds.

-Co-sponsored by the NYU Office of Global Inclusion and Diversity.
+Co-sponsored by the NYU Office of Global Inclusion, Diversity and Strategic Innovation.

 ABOUT THE AUTHOR

 N. K. Jemisin is the first author in the genre’s history to win three consecutive Best Novel Hugo Awards, all for her Broken Earth trilogy.
 Her work has also won the Nebula, Locus, and Goodreads Choice Awards.
 She was a reviewer for the New York Times Book Review, and she has been an instructor for the Clarion and Clarion West writing workshops.
 In her spare time she is a gamer and gardener, and she is also single-handedly responsible for saving the world from KING Ozzymandias, her dangerously intelligent ginger cat, and his phenomenally destructive sidekick Magpie.

 Three-time Hugo Award-winning and New York Times bestselling author N.K.
 Jemisin crafts her most incredible novel yet, a story of culture, identity, magic, and myths in contemporary New York City.